garciaalvaro/melonpan-block-container/README.txt

                     max: 100
                 }
             },
-            // This property is experimental.
-If you need to update the block to a new version,
+            // Experimental: If you need to update the block to a new version
             // because either the "settings" or the "extra_props" objects changed,
-            // you need to pass those objects as they were before the change, inside an object.
+            // pass those objects as they were before the change, inside an object.
             // Then wrap all the different versions inside an array.
             deprecated: [
                 {